Azure/draft-classic/docs/getting-started.md

 ## Draft Up

-Now we're ready to deploy this app to a Kubernetes cluster.
+Now we're ready to deploy this application to a Kubernetes cluster.
 Draft handles these tasks with one `draft up` command:

 - reads configuration from `draft.toml`
 - compresses the `chart/` directory and the application directory as two separate tarballs